 A request to follow the Option 2 path must include the customer's proposed custom project-delivery approach (including, but not limited to, documentation of rules, processes and staffing capability) to meet the custom project requirements.
 The request must also provide any internal M&V protocols used for custom projects for BPA review.
-BPA may request additional information before notifying the customer of its approval/ disapproval of Option 2 status.
-Option 2 customers may switch to Option 1 through the COTR Request and Acknowledgment Procedure (1) for any reason at the start of a new rate period2, or (2) if customer circumstances change, making Option 2 unworkable.
+BPA may request additional information before notifying the customer of its approval/disapproval of Option 2 status.
+Option 2 customers may switch to Option

-Option 1 Custom Project Calculator COTR Request and
+Option 1 Custom Project Calculator